Item 17: Be wary of shared-state parallelism

 }

-The lock() method on this Mutex generic returns a MutexGuard object with an RAII behaviour, like C++'s std::lock_guard: the mutex is automatically released at the end of the scope when the guard is dropped.
-(Rust's Mutex has no manual lock/unlock methods, as they would expose developers to the danger of forgetting to keep lock() and unlock() calls exactly in sync.)
+The lock() method on this Mutex generic returns a MutexGuard object with RAII behavior, like C++'s std::lock_guard: the mutex is automatically released at the end of the scope when the guard is dropped.
+(In contrast to C++, Rust's Mutex has no methods that manually acquire or release the mutex, as they would expose developers to the danger of forgetting to keep these calls exactly in sync.)

-The MutexGuard object also acts as a proxy for the data that is enclosed by the Mutex, by implementing the Deref and DerefMut traits (Item 9), allowing it to be used for both read operations:
+The MutexGuard object also acts as a proxy for the data that is enclosed by the Mutex, by implementing the Deref and DerefMut traits (Item 8), allowing it to be used both for read operations:

 pub fn balance(&self) -> i64 {